 3.1.
 Growth parameters: The plant height of mung bean varied significantly under different treatment combinations of organic and inorganic applications (Table 1).
 A rapid increase in plant height was observed from 20 to 40 DAS after which the growth rate slowed down.
 The maximum plant height (32.98, 42.57 and 53.51 cm at 20, 40 and 60 DAS, respectively) was recorded under treatment T2, 1t FYM ha-1 + 100% RDF, which was statistically superior to other treatments.
 However, at 60 DAS, it was at par with treatment T3, 0.75t FYM ha-1 + 75% RDF.
 The number of branches per plant increased rapidly from 20 to 40 DAS and again showed down at 60 DAS.
 The highest number of branches per plant was recorded with the treatment T1 which was significantly superior to other treatment combinations.
 The lowest was observed in the control treatment in all observations.
 The increase in plant height with organic and inorganic fertilizer application can be attributed to improved nutrient availability to the plants, better root growth and improved physiological processes that promote efficient assimilate partitioning to reproductive organs [4], [9],[12],and [13].
 Application of FYM enhances microbial activity and thus nutrient uptake by the plants [14], [15].

 3.2.
 Yield parameters: Application of organic and inorganic fertilizers had significantly influenced the yield and yield attributing traits.
 The maximum number of pods per plant was recorded in T2, i.e. 1 t FYM ha-1 + 100% RDF which was significantly higher than the other treatment combinations.
 The lowest was observed in control plot.
 This finding is in agreement with the findings of Tiwari et al., 2020 [16] and Bhuvan et al., 2023 [17].
 Similarly, the number of seeds per pod was found highest in T2 followed by T3, i.e. 0.75 t FYM ha-1 + 0.75% RDF.
 In case of pod length was also recorded in T2 treatment which was significantly superior to other treatments.
 Application of inorganic fertilizer provide the immediate need of nutrients to the plant growth and development whereas, organic manure supplementary nutrients during the later growth stages as organic manures released the nutrients slowly, thus improving the yield attributing traits.
 Combined application of 5t FYM ha-1 and 100% RDF along with Rhizobium phosphate solubilizing bacteria increased the pod length and yield attributing attributes[18] and [19].
 Application of organic and inorganic fertilizers had significantly influenced seed yield and biological yield of mung bean (Table 2).
 The highest seed yield (1195.6 g/plot) and biological yield (2091.6 g/plot) were recorded in T2 which was significantly superior to other treatments.
 This enhanced performance can be attributed to the complementary roles played by the organic and inorganic inputs.
-Inorganic fertilizers provide a rapid and readily available source of essential nutrients, thus promoting quick vegetable growth.
-FYM acts as a slow-release nutrient source that also improves soil physical properties.
-The combined use of these inputs not only nutrients uptake more efficiently but also improves soil health, thus creating a favorable environment for mung bean growth.
-The synergistic interaction might result from improved nutrient use efficiency, better root development and higher enzymatic and microbial activity in the root zone, which are critical for pulse crops that have relatively short duration and high nutrient demand during reproductive stages.
+Inorganic fertilizers provide a rapid and readily available source of essential nutrients, thus promoting quick vegetable growth. also include the comperative study between FYM and Vermicompost as per statistics shown in data. which are critical for pulse crops that have relatively short duration and high nutrient demand during reproductive stages.
 Similar results were also reported by Brar et al., 1995 [20], Batubara, 2022 [21], Kumar et al., 2017 [22] and Babulkaret al., 2000 [23].